hawkkiller/sizzle_starter/README.md

 **This section describes how to add a new dependency to your app.** Please, check the [initialization](#initialization) section before.

 1. Open `lib/src/feature/initialization/model/dependencies.dart`
-2. Add new dependency to `Dependencies$Mutable` and `Dependencies$Immutable`
+2. Add new dependency to `DependenciesMutable` and `DependenciesImmutable`
 3. Go to `lib/src/feature/initialization/logic/initialization_steps.dart`
-4. Add new entry to the map and write down all the logic needed to initialize your dependency and set it in the `Dependencies$Mutable` object
+4. Add new entry to the map and write down all the logic needed to initialize your dependency and set it in the `DependenciesMutable` object
 5. Now, you can use the dependency in the app receiving it from context.

 ## Star History